Afro-Colombians: Socio-economic inequalities

-Jobs and politics
+Statistics on jobs and politics

-According to a study, between 2002 and 2010 Afro-Colombian legislators proposed 25 bills directly affecting the Afro-Colombian community and only two bills were approved.
-Another 2015 study done by the National Union School found that 65% of Afro-Colombians in the informal sector and 29% in the formal sector make less than the minimum wage.
+According to a study, between 2002 and 2010, Afro-Colombian legislators proposed 25 bills directly affecting the Afro-Colombian community; only two bills were approved.

+Another study done by the National Union School found that 65% of Afro-Colombians in the informal sector and 29% in the formal sector make less than the minimum wage.

 Example of social inequality

-The racism in Colombia is so extreme that it can get Afro-Colombians stopped for just looking suspicious.
-It maximizes where they can go and where they cannot.
+Racism in Colombia is so extreme that it can get Afro-Colombians stopped for just looking suspicious.
+It maximizes whether or not they can places.
 For instance, Afro-Colombians are prevented from getting into some nightclubs and restaurants.
 They are denied entrance to certain places where many elites and tourists usually go.
-People have been moved aside and questioned because of their skin color, while other people can get in without further questioning.
-Bouncers usually tell them that they are hosting a private party and they need invitations to get in.
+People have been moved aside and questioned because of their skin color, but other people can get in without further questioning.
+Bouncers usually tell them that they are hosting a private party and that invitations are needed to get in.
 They use this as an excuse to stop them from entering these places.

-The television comedy Sábados Felices, which ran from 1972 to 1998, included a character in blackface.
+The television comedy Sábados Felices includes a blackface character.

-Effects of the Colombian conflict
+Effects of the war on Afro-Colombians

-The Colombian conflict began in the year 1964 and is ongoing.
-This long term Low-intensity asymmetric war affected and continues to affect most Colombians, however, according to the World Directory of Minorities and Indigenous People (WDMIP), some particular communities have been significantly more affected than others.
-One of these communities is Afro-Colombians, who have been strongly impacted by the civil war, mainly because of their vulnerability and lack of protection from the government.
-For years, armed groups have sought to take over and gain possession of land.
-Territories that are occupied by minority groups such as Indigenous groups and Afro-Colombians are typically the poorest and therefore seen as the easiest areas to over take.
-Many Afro-Colombian regions have been attacked and taken over by groups, which has resulted in more than 2 million Afro-Colombians being displaced.
-Most of them have been forced to migrate towards bigger cities (like Bogotá, Cali, or Medellín), which has increased their level of poverty, due to the higher cost of living in such urban areas, as well as their exposure to discrimination and violence.
-Even though the occurrences of displacement have decreased since a peace treaty was signed in 2017, the people who were displaced continue to be affected by this situation and struggle to go back to their hometowns.
+The Colombia's civil war began 1964 and ended in 2017, when a peace treaty between the FARC guerrilla and the government was signed.
+The long civil war has affected most Colombians, but according to the World Directory of Minorities and Indigenous People (WDMIP), particular communities have been significantly more affected than others.
+One of them, says WDMIP, is the Afro-Colombian community, which has been strongly impacted by the civil war, mainly because of its vulnerability and lack of protection from the government.
+For years, FARC sought areas to invade and to gain possession of as many Colombian territories as the gueilla could.
+Territories that are occupied by minority groups such as indigenous groups and Afro-Colombians are typically the poorest, which causes them to be seen as the easiest areas to invade.
+Many Afro-Colombian regions have been "attacked" and taken over by the FARC, which has resulted in more than 2 million Afro-Colombians being displaced.
+Most of them have been forced to migrate towards larger cities (like Bogotá, Cali, or Medellín), which has increased their level of poverty because of the higher cost of living in such urban areas and their exposure to discrimination and violence.
+Even though those scenarios have become significantly rarer since the peace treaty was signed, the people who were displaced continue to be affected by the situation and struggle to go back to their hometowns.